Nekololizu/NekoTweakMod/README.md

 (can be spawned manually by placing temple key inside an empty chest, Has a jungle mimic banner)

+**Buff related:**

+- Preserve summoner minion buffs on/after death

 **Item/crafting related:**

-- Hellforge,Adamantite Forge & Titanium Forge now also work like demon/crimson altars for crafting
+- Hellforge,Adamantite Forge & Titanium Forge now also work like demon/crimson altars for crafting boss summons

 - Cell phone now makes a portal like "potion of return" when you go back home (Recall & Return potions still have a faster "use time" to keep them useful)